SDA-SE/sda-spring-boot-commons/docs/web/index.md

 when the entity is loaded.
 The `DetachedMetadataContext` can be defined as field in any MongoDB entity.

-Services that handle requests or messages in parallel must transfer the metadata context to their `Runnable` or `Callable` with `MetadataContext.transferMetadataContext(…)`.
+For services that handle requests or messages in parallel, the metadata context attributes will be automatically transferred to the new threads, if `@Async` is used.
-In most cases, developers should prefer`ContainerRequestContextHolder.transferRequestContext(…)`, which also transfers the metadata context.